-It's worth noting though that if you're actually looking just for Android phones in general - handsets running Google's operating system - then we've got a guide for the best Android phones.
+Of course, if that doesn't appeal, and you're merely looking for Android phones in general, then we've got a guide for the best Android phones too.
 This guide you're reading is for smartphones that were actually made by Google, not just running Google's software.

 Google doesn't put out that many handsets each year, at least not compared to many other companies, but it can still be hard working out which of its phones are for you.
 Should you go for one of the 'standard' phones or stretch to an XL model?
-Do you want one of the flagship phones or perhaps one of the cheaper A-series devices?
+Do you want one of the flagship phones or perhaps one of the cheaper A-series devices like the new Google Pixel 4a 5G?

 - Best phone | Best Android phone | Best iPhone | Best budget phone